a5hish/blocker/README.md

 | -unblock | Unblock's the urls/application specified in the configuration file |
 | -edit | open's the configuration file to edit in an editor |

->Note : the tools should be used with root privilege as it manipulate's the /etc/hosts file.
+>Note : the tool should be used with root privilege as it manipulate's the /etc/hosts file.

 #### About configuration file
 The url's of websites and path's to the application binary should be specified in the configuration. file .